TeamMacLean/small_genomes_SNPs/Results/Work analysis.md

 ###Speculations

-As it was anticipated in the previous section, the count ratio, SNP distance and max density methods work ok for the purpose of the algorithm.
+It seems that the count ratio, SNP distance and max density methods work more or less ok (in theory) for the purpose of the algorithm.
 However, the max ratio and hyp distance methods do not seem to be very useful. **What about the maximum hypothesis method?** When it was used with the small genome, the candidate SNP position was really close to the causal mutation in the correctly ordered genome.

-Some of the distance metrics seem to work just fine, as they assign a 0 value to the correct order and approach to 1 when we get closer to the random permutation,  so if we assume that the distance metrics are useful and evaluate correctly the performance of the genetic algorithm, **does the algorithm never get to the correctly ordered permutation then?**
+Some of the distance metrics seem to work just fine, as they assign a 0 value to the correct order and approach to 1 when we get closer to the random permutation,  so we assume that the distance metrics are useful and evaluate correctly the performance of the genetic algorithm.

+But, for example, the harming distance or the R distance that seem to measure the distance as it was expected, give a constant value of 1 to all the replicates in the count ratio method. **Would that mean that the permutation never approaches to the correct order?
+How is possible that the distance is constant?
+How can we be sure that the position of the causal SNP is correctly determined?
+Is the problem in the distance metrics or in the fitness method?**

 Future perspectives
 ========
+- Try to reproduce the results
+- Determine why the algorithm never gets to the correcttly ordered permutation
 - Use a more realistic model?
 - Maybe the whole genome?
 - Use real SNP data to see if the algorithm can predict the SNP position then?